melissafasol/ArtEEG/README.md

 ##  Overview

-Analysing EEG signals typically involves power spectra analyses to get an idea of the dominant frequency bands present (which is particularly useful for sleep analyses).
-However, recordings are often contaminated by artifacts (noise) which inflates the overall power.
+Analyzing EEG signals often involves looking at power spectra to identify dominant frequency bands, which is useful for sleep studies.
+However, noise can contaminate these recordings and increase overall power.

-- ArtifactDetection uses the spectral slope to remove these artifacts.
-The spectral slope is a method previously used to distinguish between conscious states by linear regression of the logarithmic EEG power spectra.
-Here, ArtifactDetection shows it can also be used to identify epochs contaminated by recording artifacts.
+- ArtifactDetection removes these artifacts using the spectral slope method, which involves linear regression of the logarithmic EEG power spectra.
+This method, previously used to distinguish conscious states, can also identify epochs contaminated by noise.

-- Other EEG preprocessing methods usually require several EEG electrodes and in-depth knowledge of signal processing methods such as Independent Component Analysis (ICA).
-- ArtifactDetection does not require prior knowledge of signal processing and can be used as a first-pass data cleaning method in a few lines of code!
+- Unlike other EEG preprocessing methods that need multiple electrodes and advanced signal processing knowledge like Independent Component Analysis (ICA), ArtifactDetection requires no prior knowledge and can remove artifacts in a few lines of code!

 ## Notebooks
 **The following notebooks show you how to implement ArtifactDetection:**